bitovi/bitops/docs/tool-configuration/configuration-terraform.md

 -------------------
 ### SKIP_DEPLOY_TERRAFORM
-Will skill all terraform executions.
+Will skip all terraform executions.
 This superseeds all other configuration

 -------------------
 ### TERRAFORM_APPLY